 Tuttle real estate is some of the most expensive in Oklahoma, although Tuttle house values don't compare to the most expensive real estate in the U.S.

-Tuttle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Tuttle is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tuttle who work in office and administrative support (15.81%), management occupations (10.94%), and sales jobs (10.12%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tuttle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Tuttle is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Tuttle who work in office and administrative support (16.83%), management occupations (12.12%), and sales jobs (9.87%).

 Also of interest is that Tuttle has more people living here who work in computers and math than 95% of the places in the US.

-Tuttle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Tuttle does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Tuttle who are college-educated is close to the national average for all communities of 21.84%: 18.26% of the adults in Tuttle have a bachelor's degree or advanced degree.
+In terms of college education, Tuttle is nearly on par with the US average for all cities of 21.84%: 20.08% of adults 25 and older in Tuttle have a bachelor's degree or advanced degree.

 The most common language spoken in Tuttle is English.
 Other important languages spoken here include Spanish and German.